LarsBehrenberg/testing-copy/content/posts/impressionist-paintings.md

       Monet was the longest-lived of the impressionists: he outlived Manet by over four decades and Renoir by seven years.
 He was painting water lilies until his death in December 1926.

-      #### Where can I see them for myself
+      #### Where can I see them for myself?

       Versions of Water Lilies can be seen around the world.
 London's National Gallery and Paris' Musee D'Orsay hold versions.
-So too do New York's Metropolitan Museum of Art, Washington's National Gallery and Tokyo's National Gallery of Western Art.
-Paris' Musee de l'Orangerie was specially built to Monet's exacting specifictions to hold his bequest of 12 enormous waterlilies.
+So too does New York's Metropolitan Museum of Art, Washington's National Gallery and Tokyo's National Gallery of Western Art.
+Paris' Musee de l'Orangerie was specially built to Monet's exacting specifications to hold his bequest of 12 enormous waterlilies.
     sideGalleryImages:
       - imageTitle: Claude Monet is most famous for his water lily series
         imageUrl: /assets/10-paintings-claude-monet-water-lilies-nympheas.jpg